 The world of Oklahoma medical marijuana continues to change at almost as fast of a pace as it was implemented in 2018.
 With this, many of the changes should be seen as positive expansions of the nascent Oklahoma medical marijuana industry.
-That said, today we will review a couple changes which have recently been passed into law or are being considered to becoming a formal regulatory change.
+That said, today we will review a couple of changes which have recently been passed into law or are being considered to becoming a formal regulatory change.
 These changes include nurses potentially being able to recommend medical marijuana for patients.
-As well as, a regulatory changes which went into effect last month and brought the 2nd amendment in more alignment for those with access to Oklahoma medical marijuana.
+As well as, a regulatory change which went into effect last month and brought the 2nd amendment in more alignment for those with access to Oklahoma medical marijuana.

-As the industry continues to change, we with the Peak Dispensary will do our best to continue to cover these constantly changing industry.
+As the industry continues to change, we with the Peak Dispensary will do our best to continue to cover this constantly changing industry.
 With that in mind, we will dive into the news of nurses and 2nd amendment rights when it comes to medical marijuana recommendations and conformity with the law, respectively.

 Nurse Practitioners May Soon be able to Recommend Medical Marijuana